 Project Title:

 Project Summary: (Fe how many are served, the community's quality where and how ser vices are provide •

 This is the First/Seco nd/Third year of H Iilda V. Thompso n Medical Ministry funding (Circle One).

 Project Management Name and Addre ess:

-A Presbytery of this ect - assuring that S nod.) s Synod may spor Synod funds are sp nsor a project.
+ponsoring Congrega A Presbytery of this ect - assuring that S nod.) ation shall be a m s Synod may spor Synod funds are sp nsor a project.
 The pent as requested in

-Sponsoring Fiduciary y Address:
+Sponsoring Fiduciar y Address:

 Sponsoring Fiduciar y Telephone Num ber:

 Second Year: - \$ (if any) Third Year: Total Amount:

 Total Annual Cost of

-Second Year: \$ Fourth Year: . \$
+Second Year: \$